ledyba/wp-qpost/README.md

 ![image.jpg](image.jpg)

-You can post texts from widget.
+You can post a text from this widget.

 # Prerequirement